 It's a story about a father's quest to find out a good reason and the motive behind his son's (Unni) suicide.
 The story unfolds from various different points of view: Ousep, Mariamma, Thoma, and Mythili, their neighbor.
 Each of them trying to explore and go to the bottom of the reason why Unni killed himself.
 They each have something to hide, and each of them tries their best to keep it hidden.
 The story keeps on becoming interesting with various plots unfolding scrupulously with different characters being introduced and narrating their own perceptions about Unni.
 Each of them has a similar, yet an entirely new approach to Unni's personality, which, in some way or the other, keeps on adding to the mystery.

-According to me, it is one of the best Indian contemporary suspense reads - the meticulous details, impeccable writing makes it unputdownable!
-It is a masterpiece with brilliant characters and an intricate plot that is weaved together with engrossing philosophical theories that will suck you in completely.
-And I just loved the way the author has described India’s obsession with IITs and America.
 If you are someone who enjoys contemporary writing with philosophical nuances like me, you should definitely go for this one.
 Though I should also mention it is a very disturbing read - comprised of death, suicide, and the painful plight of parents trying to solve various mysteries.
 And trust me, even after days of finishing it, the theories mentioned in the book will keep your brain engaged in mulling over the concepts.
+Loved it - though I got a bit depressed while reading it, but I thoroughly enjoyed the writing - the mystery, cynicism, and various theories and philosophies - it’s a masterpiece!

 Gonna read the author’s other book called - Serious Men.